 A very picturesque river that’s a popular place for fly fishing.
 It starts high in the Ox mountains and runs out to the sea at Easkey.
 Sea trout and salmon run well in the area until right to the end of the season.
 There area has many productive and secluded pools to fish.

 On the lower end of the Easkey River there is the Fortland Fishery which provides 3 miles of double bank angling in an unspoilt and private estate setting.
 Anglers can enjoy fishing for salmon and sea trout at the fishery.

 The country of Ireland has miles and miles of coastline with every variance of landscape imaginable.
 Flat sandy beaches, craggy cliffs and rocky peninsulas.
 Surf conditions that range from calm to wild and an abundance of lakes and rivers to add even more options for the avid angler.

 Every style, type and method of fishing is available in Ireland, fly fishing for brown trout in rivers, or sea fishing for massive tuna on a charter boat, the options are endless.

 So whatever our style of fishing check out this amazing country, it’s coast and its waterways for some of the best fishing you will ever experience.

-This guide details some of the more common and popular fishing locations in the country to get
+This guide details some of the more common and popular fishing locations in the country to get your started.

 Don’t forget your permit and make sure you abide by the rules of each waterway, river, or area.
 The rules and regulations can vary dramatically depending on which location you’re in so make sure you study the rules carefully.